w3c/wai-bcase/index.md

     useful beyond the disabled community.

--   Innovations like the typewriter, telephone, punch cards, text to speech, email, and voice controls were originally meant as accommodations for disability and all have found much wider application.[^3]
+-   Innovations like the typewriter, telephone, punch cards, text to speech, email, and voice controls were originally meant to include those with disability and all have found much wider application.[^3]

 -   Accessibility is closely related to general usability — both have interest in defining and delivering an intuitive user experience.
 Innovation follows as interaction design moves beyond screens and toward interactions that are more human-centered, natural and contextual.

 Accessible design is by nature flexible, allowing content to faithfully render across a broad spectrum of devices, platforms, assistive technologies, and operating systems.
-In physical environments everyone takes advantage of lower curbs, automatic door openers, ramps, and other disability accommodations.
-On the web, such accommodations can be used by everyone, too.
+In physical environments everyone takes advantage of lower curbs, automatic door openers, ramps, and other features provided for disability access.
+On the web, accessibility features are also often used by everyone.

 For example, in the early 2000’s as the online world increasingly adopted mobile devices to browse the web, imagine the delight of those